 It definitely doesn't mean that I'll stop providing great information for you via email, blog and social media.
 In fact, I'm trying to give you more and even hopping on Facebook Live occasionally.

 It does mean that as we move forward, I’ll be taking less clients because I want to be present for those I do work with.
-It also means that I will be selective about who I work with and because of this, I have implemented an application process for all of my coaching programs.
+It also means that I will be selective about who I work with.

 But before I go, ask yourself these questions:

 -How much is your health worth to you?
 Is it worth feeling miserable like I did?

 -How many free or cheap programs have you purchased or belonged to that got you permanent results?